 Dynamic AFO is a functional, active resistance ankle brace that incorporates a spring-loaded, adjustable tension mechanism that applies continuous dynamic stress in either flexion or extension to aid in resolving ankle joint stiffness or diminished range of motion.
-It helps in maintaining proper musculoskeletal alignment to prevent deformity and maintain soft tissue extensibility and ROM of the foot and ankle resulting from illness, surgery, joint trauma or congenital-abnormalities.
+It helps in maintaining proper musculoskeletal alignment to prevent deformity and maintain soft tissue extensibility and ROM of the foot and ankle resulting from illness, surgery, joint trauma, or congenital-abnormalities.

 Ankle Supports are designed to provide medial-lateral ankle support in stance phase.
-These come in different styles and materials, from off-the-shelf pneumatic air cast splints to lace-up canvas ankle supports.
-They are used to correct ankle instability, avulsion fractures, sprains, inversion-eversion control, ligamentous injuries, minor fractures of the foot and ankle, protection of the ankle and foot during rehabilitation.
+They come in different styles and materials, from off-the-shelf pneumatic air cast splints to lace-up canvas ankle supports.
+They are used to correct ankle instability, avulsion fractures, sprains, inversion-eversion control, ligamentous injuries, minor fractures of the foot and ankle, and protection of the ankle and foot during rehabilitation.

 Ground Reaction AFO is a custom-molded thermoplastic orthosis containing a rigid anterior tibial section, ankle, and footplate designed to provide posteriorly directed forces just below the knee to promote knee extension in stance phase.
-It is used for patients with neuromuscular disorders resulting in weak quadriceps that exhibit a ‘crouched’ type gait during stance phase.
+It is used for patients with neuromuscular disorders resulting in weak quadriceps that exhibit a “crouched” type gait during stance phase.